mehdihadeli/go-food-delivery-microservices/readme.md

 [![Gitpod](https://img.shields.io/static/v1?style=for-the-badge&message=Open%20in%20Gitpod&color=222222&logo=Gitpod&logoColor=FFAE33&label=)](https://gitpod.io/#https://github.com/mehdihadeli/go-food-delivery-microservicess)

-> A practical food delivery microservices, built with Golang and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Sourcing**, **Event Driven Architecture** and **Dependency Injection**.
-For communication between independent services, We use asynchronous messaging with using RabbitMQ, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.
+> `Go Food Delivery Microservices` is a fictional food delivery microservices, built with Golang and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Sourcing**, **Event Driven Architecture** and **Dependency Injection**.
+For communication between independent services, We use asynchronous messaging using RabbitMQ, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

 **You can use this project as a template to build your Backend project in the Go language on top of this project.**

-💡 This application is not `business oriented` and my focus is mostly on technical part, I just want to implement a sample with using different technologies, software architecture design, principles and all the thing we need for creating a microservices app.
+💡 This application is not `business-oriented` and my focus is mostly on the technical part, I just want to implement a sample using different technologies, software architecture design, principles, and all the things we need for creating a microservices app.

-🚀 This Application is `in-progress` and I will add new features and technologies over time.
+🚀 This Application is `in progress` and I will add new features and technologies over time.

-For your simplest golang projects, you can use my `go-vertical-slice-template` project:
+For your simplest Golang projects, you can use my `go-vertical-slice-template` project:

 - [https://github.com/mehdihadeli/go-vertical-slice-template](https://github.com/mehdihadeli/go-vertical-slice-template)

-For more advance projects, with two `microservices` and `modular monolith architecture`, check the C# version:
+For more advanced projects, with two `microservices` and `modular monolith architecture`, check the C# version:

 - [https://github.com/mehdihadeli/food-delivery-microservices](https://github.com/mehdihadeli/food-delivery-microservices)
 - [https://github.com/mehdihadeli/food-delivery-modular-monolith](https://github.com/mehdihadeli/food-delivery-modular-monolith)

 ## Features

-- ✅ Using `Vertical Slice Architecture` as a high level architecture
+- ✅ Using `Vertical Slice Architecture` as a high-level architecture
 - ✅ Using `Event Driven Architecture` on top of RabbitMQ Message Broker with a custom [Event Bus](pkg/messaging/bus/)
-- ✅ Using `Data Centric Architecture` based on CRUD in [Catalogs Read Service](services/catalogs/read_service/)
+- ✅ Using `Data-Centric Architecture` based on CRUD in [Catalogs Read Service](services/catalogs/read_service/)
 - ✅ Using `Event Sourcing` in `Audit Based` services like [Orders Service](services/orders/)
 - ✅ Using `CQRS Pattern` and `Mediator Pattern`on top of [Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) library
 - ✅ Using `Dependency Injection` and `Inversion of Control`on top of [uber-go/fx](https://github.com/uber-go/fx) library
 - ✅ Using RESTFul api with [Echo](https://github.com/labstack/echo) framework and using swagger with [swaggo/swag](https://github.com/swaggo/swag) library
 - ✅ Using gRpc for internal service communication
 - ✅ Using [go-playground/validator](https://github.com/go-playground/validator) and [go-ozzo/ozzo-validation](https://github.com/go-ozzo/ozzo-validation) for validating input data in the REST and gRpc
-- ✅ Using `Postgres` and `EventStoreDB` for write databases with fully supports transactions(ACID)
+- ✅ Using `Postgres` and `EventStoreDB` to write databases with fully supported transactions(ACID)
 - ✅ Using `MongoDB` and `Elastic Search` for read databases (NOSQL)
-- ✅ Using `OpenTelemetry` for collection `Distributed Tracing` with using Jaeger and Zipkin
+- ✅ Using `OpenTelemetry` for collection `Distributed Tracing` using Jaeger and Zipkin
 - ✅ Using `OpenTelemetry` for collection `Metrics` with using Prometheus and Grafana
 - ✅ Using `Unit Test` for testing small units with mocking dependent classes and using [Mockery](https://github.com/vektra/mockery) for mocking dependencies
 - ✅ Using `End2End Test` and `Integration Test` for testing features with all of their real dependencies using docker containers (cleanup tests) and [testcontainers-go](https://github.com/testcontainers/testcontainers-go) library